 This course is designed to expose students to quality adolescent literature.
 Particular emphasis is given to examination of current issues, including censorship, multiculturalism, various approaches to reading, the relation of adolescent literature to classic literature, and the integration of adolescent literature into thematic units.
-Offered fall, odd years.
+Offered every fall.